 You can view complete property details like ownership, area, khata and deed information, from any device.

-The Indraprastha Bhulekh portal helps landowners and farmers apply for loans or crop-insurance with verified documents.
+The Indraprastha Bhulekh portal helps landowners and farmers apply for loans or crop-insurance with verified documents from land record Delhi databases.

 Online records improve transparency, helping to prevent disputes and reduce future litigation.